As educators who are obsessed with integrating technology into our classrooms, we love using digital portfolios with our students!

-In this episode, we are talking all about digital portfolios.
-We are going to share the “why” you may want to use these in the classroom, as well as some tech tools and structures you can consider.
+In this post, we are going to share the “why” you may want to use digital portfolios in your classroom, as well as some tech tools and structures you can consider.
+You can also listen to our podcast episode below for the full conversation!

 The idea here is that students can collect a variety of work to form a portfolio that demonstrates their learning.
 Students choose what work is included; it can be range from beginning of course to the end to show skill progression, etc. There’s so much flexibility here, so it’s a great way to see how our students have developed throughout the course.